-The U.S. fracked gas boom has spurred a related plastics manufacturing resurgence.
+The US fracked gas boom has spurred a related plastics manufacturing resurgence.
 The petrochemical industry produces hydrocarbon-based chemicals derived primarily from processed natural gas and, to a lesser extent, crude oil.
-Petrochemicals are the building blocks for manufacturing a wide range of goods - including plastic packaging, beverage bottles, tires and more.
-10
+Petrochemicals are the building blocks for manufacturing a wide range of goods - including plastic packaging, beverage bottles, tyres and more.10

-Although natural gas primarily contains methane and smaller amounts of other hydrocarbons, including natural gas liquids (NGLs), what the industry calls "wet" natural gas has higher concentrations of these NGLs.
-NGLs are the raw materials used to manufacture petrochemicals - predominantly ethane but also propane, butane, isobutane and pentanes.
-2
+Although natural gas primarily contains methane and smaller amounts of other hydrocarbons, including natural gas liquids (NGLs), what the industry calls "wet" natural gas has higher concentrations of these NGLs.11 NGLs are the raw materials used to manufacture petrochemicals - predominantly ethane but also propane, butane, isobutane and pentanes.12

-The fracking boom across the Midwest and Northeast United States has produced large volumes of ethane.
-13 A few shale plays - including portions of the Utica and Marcellus Shale gas reserves underlying vast portions of Appalachia - contain more "wet" natural gas.
-14 The wet gas drilled in the U.S. state of Pennsylvania has become the key source of the ethane being transported to Norway and Scotland.
-15 ethane into ethylene, which creates the most common type of plastic.
-16 Petrochemical companies convert ethylene into small plastic pellets (called polyethylene resin) through another chemical procedure called polymerization.
+The fracking boom across the Midwest and Northeast United States has produced large volumes of ethane.13 A few shale plays - including portions of the Utica and Marcellus Shale gas reserves underlying vast portions of Appalachia - contain more "wet" natural gas.14 The wet gas drilled in the US state of Pennsylvania has become the key source of the ethane being transported to Norway and Scotland.15

+Turning ethane into plastic is an energy-intensive process that requires separation from the other hydrocarbons present in natural gas.
+A petrochemical facility known as a cracker plant applies steam (or just heat) processes to "crack" ethane into ethylene, which creates the most common type of plastic.
+16 Petrochemical companies convert ethylene into small plastic pellets (called polyethylene resin) through another chemical procedure called polymerisation.
 The resin pellets are used to manufacture plastic products.
 17

-Turning ethane into plastic is an energy-intensive process that requires separation from the other hydrocarbons present in natural gas.
-A petrochemical facility known as a cracker plant applies steam (or just heat) processes to "crack"